Dr David Kerr, MA, MPhil, MSc, PhD (Glasgow)

 Biography and Research Specialism

-David Kerr is Director of Durham University's Centre for Contemporary Chinese Studies, and Lecturer in the International Relations of China.
+David Kerr is Lecturer in the International Relations of China.
 He joined Durham University in 2002 after studying and teaching at the University of Glasgow.
+He is a Research Associate of Durham University's Centre for Contemporary Chinese Studies and was Director of the Centre 2009-13.

-David Kerr specialises in three areas: the foreign relations of the People's Republic of China and the Russian Federation; the security politics of Asia, especially Inner Asia; and international relations between China and the European Union.
-In 2009-10 he served as specialist adviser to the UK House of Lords inquiry into European Union-China relations.
-The inquiry report is here.
+David Kerr specialises in three areas: the foreign relations of the People's Republic of China and the Russian Federation; the security politics of Asia; and international relations between China and the European Union.

-D. Amaraegbu (Nigeria) 'Corruption strategies in West Africa'; G. Filis (Greece) 'Geopolitics of the Caucasus'; Chenchen Wu (PRC) 'China's Economic Statecraft'; A. Aborhmah (Saudi Arabia) 'The Saudi-China Strategic Partnership'; R. Bouveng (Sweden) 'Messianism in Russian Foreign Policy'; M.T.Khan (Pakistan) 'Missile Regime for South Asia'; Ying Yu (PRC) 'Political Contestation in China'; N. Al-Tamimi (Palestine) 'China's Oil Strategy and the Partnership with Saudi Arabia'; S.Fergus (UK) 'US foreign policy pluralism and China'; M. Drake (USA) 'China's entrepreneurs and democratic change'; Hsin-che Wu (Taiwan) 'Confucian Cultures and East Asian Democracy'.
+D. Amaraegbu (Nigeria) 'Corruption strategies in West Africa'; G. Filis (Greece) 'Geopolitics of the Caucasus'; C. Wu (PRC) 'China's Economic Statecraft'; A. Aborhmah (Saudi Arabia) 'The Saudi-China Strategic Partnership'; R. Bouveng (Sweden) 'Messianism in Russian Foreign Policy'; M.T.Khan (Pakistan) 'Missile Regime for South Asia'; Y. Yu (PRC) 'Political Contestation in China'; N. Al-Tamimi (Palestine) 'China's Oil Strategy and the Partnership with Saudi Arabia'; S.Fergus (UK) 'US foreign policy pluralism and China'; M. Drake (USA) 'China's entrepreneurs and democratic change'; H. Wu (Taiwan) 'Confucian Cultures and East Asian Democracy'; Y. Xu (PRC) 'China and International Responsibility in Africa'; P. Powcharoen (Thailand) 'North Korea and Rational Deterrence'; M. Sunuodula (UK) 'Multilingual education policy in Xinjiang'; S. Chen (PRC) 'Trust and mistrust in China-Japan relations'.

 - Security and Diplomacy of China and the Russian Federation

 - Kerr, David.
 (2012).
 "Climate change of the Trans-Himalayan region and its impact on China-South Asia water security".
 In China’s Challenges to Human Security: foreign relations and global implications.
 Guoguang Wu.
-Routledge.
+London & New York: Routledge.
 80-104.

 - Kerr, David.
 (2012).
 "Problems of Grand Strategy in EU-China Relations".
 In China and the European Union: conflict or concord?.
 Jan van der Harst & Pieter Swieringa Maastricht: Shaker.
 69-88.

 - Kerr, David.
 (2011).
 "Paradoxes of Tradition and Modernity at the New Frontier: China, Islam, and the problem of ‘different heavens".
 In China Orders the World: Normative Soft Power and Foreign Policy.
 Edited by: William A. Callahan, & Elena Barabantseva.
-Baltimore for the Woodrow Wilson Center Press Washington, D.C.: The Johns Hopkins University Press.
+Baltimore for the Woodrow Wilson Center Press Washington, D.C.: Woodrow Wilson Center, Washington DC/ Baltimore MD: The Johns Hopkins University Press.
 143-179.

 - Kerr, David (2007).
 'Between Regionalism and World Order: five structural factors in China-Europe relations to 2025'.
 In The International Politics of EU-China Relations.
 Kerr, David & Liu Fei Oxford: Oxford University Press.
 British Academy Occasional Paper 10.: 289-317.